rodmcnew/solo-web-monitor/README.md

 # Demo
-**[Try the demo online now](https://solo-web-monitor.herokuapp.com/demo/reset-database-and-redirect-home)**.
+**[Try the online demo](https://solo-web-monitor.herokuapp.com/demo/reset-database-and-redirect-home)**.
 Give the demo 60 seconds to first load.
 It is hosted on a free instance that wakes up slowly.

 # What